thoughtworks-jumpstart/guides/docs/backend-web-development/express-to-production.md

 If you build the API using Express, you can configure the Express CORS middleware to allow the API to be called by another React application loaded from Heroku.

-For example, here is a sample code for app.js in Express:
+For example, here is a sample code for app.js in Express (assuming that your frontend localhost is on port 3001).
+Set the environment variable `FRONTEND_URL` on Heroku if you are hosting your backend there.

 ```js
 const express = require("express");